Fail

 Examples

-Example: Using Fail to check that a randomly generated number is in the expected range This test case repeatedly calls a random number generator.
+This test case repeatedly calls a random number generator.
 If the generated random number is ever outside of the specified range, the test case is failed using the tSQLt.Fail procedure.
 This example also demonstrates passing multiple message parameters to Fail:

 CREATE PROCEDURE testRandom.[test GetRandomInt(1,10) does not produce values less than 1 or greater than 10]